Powered by SchoolDash

 This school is a member of The Cam Academy Trust.
 (Other schools in this trust include Comberton Village College, Cambourne Village College and St Peter's School.)

-Particular strengths include Environment, Destinations, Admissions and Representation.
-Relative weaknesses include Finances and Attendance.
+Particular strengths include Destinations, Environment, Admissions and Disadvantaged pupils.
+Relative weaknesses include Finances, Progress, Attendance and Attainment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.